Spin-resolved Mott crossover and entanglement in the half-filled Hubbard model: Results and Discussion

+To characterize how interaction-driven localization reorganizes global many-body quantum correlations, we next examine the bipartite von-Neumann entanglement entropy of the exact ground state.
+Unlike local observables or two-point correlators, entanglement entropy provides a basis-independent measure of how quantum information is shared across the entire system, and is therefore particularly sensitive to interaction-driven changes in the structure of the many-body wave function.

-{\textit{von-Neumann entanglement entropy.---}}To further quantify the interaction-driven crossover and its imprint on many-body quantum correlations, we compute the bipartite von-Neumann entanglement entropy from the full ground-state wave function $|\psi_0\rangle$ in both the $S=1/2$ and $S=3/2$ sectors.
-We partition the $3\times 3$ square cluster into two complementary sublattices $A$ and $B$, and obtain the reduced density matrix of subsystem $A$ by tracing out the degrees of freedom of $B$:
+We obtain the ground state $\mid \psi_0\rangle$ in each relevant total-spin sector and partition the lattice into two complementary sublattices A and B. The reduced density matrix of subsystem A is computed by tracing over the degrees of freedom of B